ae.files

 Hint

-this function is extending the compatible Python functions shutil.copyfileobj(), shutil.copyfile(), shutil.copy(), shutil.copy2() and http.server.SimpleHTTPRequestHandler.copyfile() with recoverability and a progress callback. it can also be used as argument for the copy_function parameter of e.g. shutil.copytree() and shutil.move().
+this function is extending the compatible Python functions shutil.copyfileobj(), shutil.copyfile(), shutil.copy(), shutil.copy2() and http.server.SimpleHTTPRequestHandler.copyfile() with recoverability and a progress callback. it can also be used as an argument for the copy_function parameter of e.g. shutil.copytree() and shutil.move().

 file_lines(file_path, encoding=None)[source]